Harrindy/ImprovedGOFforUSO/README.md

     5. Run Simulation.R.

 The premature infant data is provided in PrematureInfant.CSV.
 Due to a confidentiality issue, we cannot provide the original data.
-However, because the ODC and both methods considered in the paper are invariant to an increasing transformation on the two samples, we divided each observation by the maximum of the two samples and presented the transformed data in PrematureInfant.csv.
+However, because the ODC and all the methods considered in the paper are invariant to an increasing transformation on the two samples, we divided each observation by the maximum of the two samples and presented the transformed data in PrematureInfant.csv.

 To reproduce the analysis of the premature infant data: